ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * If the access token response is encoded in JSON, then HASH_INPUT is the binary representation of the text string conveyed by the "access_token" parameter, if this was included in the access token response.

 Once determined HASH_INPUT as defined above, a hash value of HASH_INPUT is generated as per {{Section 6 of RFC6920}}.
 The resulting output in binary format is used as the token hash.
-Note that the used binary format embeds the identifier of the used hash function, in the first byte of the computed token hash.
+Note that the used binary format embeds the identifier of the used hash function in the first byte of the computed token hash.

-The specifically used hash function MUST be collision-resistant on byte-strings, and MUST be selected from the "Named Information Hash Algorithm" Registry {{Named.Information.Hash.Algorithm}}.
+The specific hash function used MUST be collision resistant on byte strings and MUST be selected from the "Named Information Hash Algorithm Registry" {{IANA.Hash.Algorithms}}.
 Consistent with the compliance requirements in {{Section 2 of RFC6920}}, the hash function sha-256 as specified in {{SHA-256}} is mandatory to implement.

-The computation of token hashes defined above is aligned with that specified for the computation of token hashes in {{I-D.ietf-ace-revoked-token-notification}}, where they are used as identifiers of revoked access tokens.
+The computation of token hashes defined above is aligned with that specified for the computation of token hashes in {{Section 4 of RFC9770}}, where they are used as identifiers of revoked access tokens.
 Therefore, given a hash algorithm and an access token, the AS computes the same corresponding token hash in either case.

-If the AS supports the method specified in {{I-D.ietf-ace-revoked-token-notification}}, then the AS MUST use the same hash algorithm for computing both the token hashes to include in the "token_hash" parameter and the token hashes computed per such a method to identify revoked access tokens.
+If the AS supports the method specified in {{RFC9770}}, then the AS MUST use the same hash algorithm for computing both the token hashes to include in the "token_hash" parameter and the token hashes computed per that method to identify revoked access tokens.

 ### Example

-{{fig-example-AS-to-C-token-hash}} shows an example with first an access token request from C to the AS, and then an access token response from the AS to C, following the issue of an access token bound to a symmetric PoP key.
+{{fig-example-AS-to-C-token-hash}} shows an example, with first an access token request from C to the AS and then an access token response from the AS to C, following the issue of an access token bound to a symmetric PoP key.

 The access token request specifies the "token_upload" parameter with value 1.
 That is, C indicates that it requires the token hash corresponding to the access token from the AS, in case the AS successfully uploads the access token to the RS.